elastic/kibana/docs/dashboard.md

 #### Embedding Dashboards

 Dashboards can be embedded in other web apps by using the embed code.
 Simply copy the embed code from the *Share* menu and paste it in your external web application.
+Note that anyone that views an embedded dashboard must also have access to Kibana.

 #### Sharing Dashboards

-Dashboards can also be shared with anyone else that has access to Kibana.
-Simply copy the share code from the *Share* menu and share it with others via email or other means.
+Dashboards can also be shared with anyone that has access to Kibana.
+Simply copy the share link from the *Share* menu and share it with others via email or other means.

 ## Customizing Your Dashboard